Diversity and Inclusion Educational Presentations

 - Tips on creating a welcoming chapter environment

-- How ALA Diversity & Inclusion committee can help chapters
+- How ALA Committee on Diversity and Inclusion can help chapters

 25 D&I Tips